pipersky/pipersky.github.io/optimize_server_performance/server_performance_project_page.md

 The best models in the first phase of the project had explained variance scores in the .80-.85 range.
 The next steps include further testing of these models against a variety of use cases, as well as additional model optimimization.

-Additional details:
+Additional documentation:
-[Propulsion DS Capstone Project Presentation - CodeNotary] (2021%2004%20-%20Propulsion%20DS%20Capstone%20Project%20-%20Codenotary.pdf)
+[Propulsion DS Capstone Project Presentation - CodeNotary] (optimize_server_performance/2021%2004%20-%20Propulsion%20DS%20Capstone%20Project%20-%20Codenotary.pdf)